sangster/ffmpeg-filter_graph/README.md

 single string you can pass as the argument to `ffmpeg`'s `-filter_complex` command-line argument.

+## Wishlist
+ - Track inpads and outpats, to ensure that outpads are used, and inpads exist.
+ - Support abbreviated option names

 ## Installation

 Add this line to your application's Gemfile: